polyccon/cv/CV.md

-# Constantina Polycarpou - Github CV
+# Constantina - Github CV

 I'm a JavaScript developer graduating from Founders and Coders (FAC) in October and former academic in the field of experimental physics.
 I discovered programming because I was interested in data science, and it has become my passion since I started preparing for FAC last winter.